- Ocean Fishing

 San Miguel Island Red Abalone Fishery Consideration Process

-All files require Adobe Reader.
+All files require a PDF reader.
 Files are each less than 1 MB in size unless noted otherwise.

 - The Abalone Advisory Group Report on Management Options for Establishing a Potential Red Abalone Fishery at San Miguel Island (January 29, 2010)